model-checking/kani/rfc/src/rfcs/0011-source-coverage.md

 ## User Experience

-The proposed coverage workflow reproduces that of the most popular coverage frameworks.
+The proposed experience is partially inspired by that of the most popular coverage frameworks.
 First, let's delve into the LLVM coverage workflow, followed by an explanation of our proposal.

 ### The LLVM code coverage workflow